ku1ik/coloration/README.md

 It gives you _tm2vim_, _tm2jedit_ and _tm2katepart_ binaries to do the conversion on command line.

+## Development

+After cloning the source from Github:

+    cd coloration/
+    bundle
+    bundle exec guard

+This will start guard, which will in turn run Minitest against the source and show test coverage.
+Happy hacking!

 ## Contact

 If you found a bug or want to look at the source code you should go to